seanpatton1/Strum-and-Strings/README.md

 ### Wireframe Evolution

-The wireframes served as the initial visual guide for the project's structure and core user flows.
+These wireframes served as the foundational layout for key user flows during the planning phase.
-However, as development progressed, additional design improvements were made to enhance user experience and align more closely with the brand identity of Strum & Strings.
+As development progressed, several enhancements were made to elevate the user experience and reflect the brand identity of **Strum & Strings**.

-These improvements included:
+#### Key Improvements:

-- Enhanced visual styling using Bootstrap 5 components.
+- Enhanced styling using **Bootstrap 5** components for consistency and accessibility.
-- Better spacing, typography, and mobile responsiveness adjustments.
+- Improved spacing, font usage, and responsive behavior across all screen sizes.
-- Refinement of the product detail layout to showcase guitars more clearly.
+- Refined product detail layout to better highlight visuals and pricing.
-- Streamlining of the checkout flow for a faster, simpler purchasing experience.
+- Streamlined checkout process for faster user completion and improved flow.
+- The admin dashboard includes front-end CRUD functionality, allowing admins to edit products, view and manage orders, and access newsletter subscriber information.

-While the final website closely follows the original wireframes in structure, certain stylistic and functional improvements were intentionally made during development to deliver a more polished, user-friendly platform.
+While the final implementation stays true to the core wireframe structure, adjustments were made to deliver a more polished, professional, and user-centric interface.

 ---